Blitz Report™ Installation Guide

 The Blitz Report Monitor concurrent program performs the following tasks:

-1. Cancels Blitz Report concurrent requests that exceed given time limits
+1. Cancel Blitz Report concurrent requests that exceed given time limits

-2. Marks as complete any terminated or error report runs
+2. Mark as complete any terminated or error report runs

-3. Purges outdated records from Blitz Report’s internal logging tables
+3. Purge outdated records from Blitz Report’s internal logging tables

-4. Purges the SQL history of deleted reports
+4. Purge the SQL history of deleted reports

-5. Removes inactive users from the Blitz Report license user table
+5. Remove inactive users from the Blitz Report license user table

 Schedule this program from the System Administrator responsibility according to your business needs.